Mike used the Dynamic Neural Retraining System to recover from Multiple Chemical Sensitivity and Electric Hypersensitivity Syndrome.

 The best program in the world means nothing if you don’t implement it.

 And that means you need to commit to doing your daily DNRS exercises, and in general fully committing to everything behind neural retraining.

 It’s just like if you want to get in shape – you can get a great workout and diet plan but if you don’t actually go to the gym and don’t actually eat healthier foods nothing will change.

 And the best practical mantra to actually implement this?
-I found that this was something Annie told us on the last day of our program – “Fit your life around your practice, don’t try to fit your practice around your life”.
+It was something that Annie Hopper, the founder of DNRS, said – “Fit your life around your practice, don’t try to fit your practice around your life.”